 You are going to want to keep one color to the front of your work and one to the back.
 When you are working with two strands of yarn at the same time, if you switch color without paying attention to having one color stay to the front and one to the back, the yarn will twist on you.

-The best way for me to explain this to you is to have you watch the clip below (you can also click here to watch on YouTube.)
+The best way for me to explain this to you is to have you watch the video below (you can also click here to watch on YouTube.)

 Finished blanket is approximately 32 X 28 inches.